-Founded in 1958, the UCLA International Institute is a central hub for global studies on campus - with more than 25 centers and programs that focus on specific world regions and pressing global issues.
-It’s also a first‐class resource for the city and its residents, providing public programs that enhance our understanding of global affairs.
-It offers more than 500 free public events each year, from lectures and foreign films to musical performances - all addressing the major international issues of our day and serving as a gateway to other countries and cultures.
+Dating back to 1958, the UCLA International Institute is a central hub for global studies on campus — with more than 30 centers and programs that focus on specific world regions and pressing global issues.
+It’s also a first‐class resource for the city and its residents: it provides public programs that enhance our understanding of global affairs and serves as a gateway to other countries and cultures.
+The Institute’s more than 500 free public events each year, from lectures and foreign films to musical performances, regularly address the major international issues of our day.

 “We are facing huge societal issues that cross boundaries: water shortages, epidemics and migration are global challenges that require global solutions,” says UCLA Chancellor Gene Block.
 “To address them effectively, you have to understand many cultures and issues from an international perspective.”
-Our Institute facilitated these global discussions.
-From speaking on multinational issues like trade disputes to taking in international art, all of these diverse experiences paint a greater global picture for those seeking exposure to the world.
+Our Institute facilitates these global discussions.
+From speaking on multinational issues such as trade disputes to educating students through study and internships abroad, it offers diverse experiences that paint a fuller global picture for those seeking exposure to the world.

 Helping communities find their rhythm

 Research suggests that music instruction improves cognitive ability, and even makes a significant difference in the academic trajectory of adolescents.
 But unfortunately, children in California’s most underserved communities often have limited access to musical training and mentorship.
 The Music Partnership Program, founded by the UCLA Herb Alpert School of Music, is changing that.
-Student musicians from UCLA travel to local schools, teaching children the power of performance and perseverance.
+Student musicians from UCLA travel to partner Boys and Girls Club locations, teaching children the power of performance and perseverance.
 This instruction gives these children a chance to explore their creative potential through sound - which can greatly boost self-confidence and offers a powerful medium to express emotions.

-Famed jazz musician Herbie Hancock - chairman of UCLA’s Thelonious Monk Institute of Jazz — is also ensuring kids have access to the benefits of music and that the art form is passed from generation to generation.
+Famed jazz musician, UCLA professor and chairman of the Thelonious Monk Institute of Jazz, Herbie Hancock - is also ensuring kids have access to the benefits of music and that the art form is passed from generation to generation.
 “It brings me a special joy - the youth are really the builders of the future,” says Hancock.

-Through its Jazz Outreach Program, the Institute brings music into local, K-12 classrooms.
-This program partners graduate-level musicians with jazz legends and architects of the genre, including Herbie Hancock and Wayne Shorter, to hone their skills.
+Through its Jazz Outreach Program, the Thelonious Monk Institute of Jazz Performance at UCLA brings music into local, K-12 classrooms.
+The Institute of Jazz Performance partners graduate-level musicians with jazz legends and architects of the genre, including Herbie Hancock and Wayne Shorter, to hone their skills.
 Throughout the year, these gifted fellows take their music into the community and offer clinics, master classes and private lessons to students throughout greater Los Angeles and around the world.
 They also put on inspiring performances at community events and on international stages - bringing jazz to a new generation of students and musicians.

-In addition to providing children the opportunity to be immersed in music, UCLA’s Music Outreach program sends countless talented musicians, students and professors to perform at senior homes and other facilities all around Southern California.
-Audience members are treated to modern and classical compositions - giving everyone in the community a chance to recapture their love for the musical arts and an opportunity to interact with the performers behind the music.
+In addition to providing children the opportunity to be immersed in music, UCLA’s Gluck Fellows Music Outreach program sends 60 talented student musicians in solo or small groups each year to perform at senior homes, veteran centers, public libraries, K-12 schools, and other facilities all around Southern California.
+Thousands of audience members a year are treated to modern and classical compositions – completely free of charge giving everyone in the community a chance to recapture their love for the musical arts and an opportunity to interact with the performers behind the music.